 It’s times like these that I utter to myself, “Wow.”

-Contributing money to your 401(k) can be a smart way to save money to reach future financial goals.
-While contributing it’s important to understand the benefits, limits, and rules associated with your plan.
+Contributing money to your 401(k) can be a smart way to save money and reach future financial goals.
+While contributing, it’s important to understand the benefits, limits, and rules associated with your plan.
 Here are 7 things you should know about your 401(k).

 1) Investments Grow Tax-Deferred

-This means you pay no taxes on the earnings on the account until it is withdrawn.
+For your 401(k), this means you pay no taxes on the earnings on the account until it is withdrawn.
 The income is not even reported to the IRS.
-It’s not until the money is withdrawn, usually at retirement that you owe any taxes.
+It’s not until the money is withdrawn, usually at retirement, that you owe any taxes.

 2) Contribution Limits & Tax Deductions